w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 :::

 :::example
-Without vowels or diacritics, the Hebrew word אמר can represent different verbs and nouns related to “to say” as well as the name of a city and a type of wheat.
+Without vowels or diacritics, the Hebrew word אמר can represent different verbs and nouns related to “to say” as well as a type of wheat.
 Proficient readers use context to figure out which meaning is intended.
 :::

 :::tests